sgoel97/blog/content/blog/full-stack/index.md

 Switching gears, we're going to move from focusing on frontend logic to talking about the backend of a typical application.
 Before we start, however, let's figure out what exactly the backend refers to.

 The backend of an application, often referred to as the server-side, is the part of an app that runs on a server.
 An app's backend is responsible for managing your app's data via a database, handling logic through the form of an API, and much more (though these two use cases are what we'll be focusing on in this post).
 Let's use our social media project as an example.
-We actually need to store all the data we use, such as posts and user data, somewhere that's not a JavaScript file - this is where a database comes in.
+We need to store all the data we use, such as posts and user data, somewhere that's not a JavaScript file - this is where a database comes in.
 Additionally, you need to have a way for the frontend to interact with the database to get user info or post info when you click on something on the frontend - this is where an API would come in.

 ### Common Backend Frameworks